allanlw/binja-xtensa/README.md

 - @withzombie's [bnil-graph](https://github.com/withzombies/bnil-graph) is useful for debugging LILL.

+- Amy Burnett's [Untangling Exotic Architectures with Binary Ninja](https://blog.ret2.io/2017/10/17/untangling-exotic-architectures-with-binary-ninja/) was also a useful reference.

+- [The Binary Ninja API documentation](https://api.binary.ninja/) is a must too.

 - The Binary Ninja slack is helpful for asking questions about the API.